 While tools like Zoom are intermediaries, there’s no denying that they have been crucial for helping us see and connect with each other.
 That connection is key.

-Teaching yoga online, I’ve often said that one of the most powerful aspects of practicing yoga together isn’t the physical poses or breathing; it’s the social-emotional connection we build with each other.
+Teaching yoga online or in person, I’ve seen over and over again that one of the most powerful aspects of practicing yoga together isn’t the physical poses or breathing; it’s the social-emotional connection we build with each other.
 Being seen and heard, moving together as a community, and releasing the stresses of our lives in a supportive group is the ultimate healing modality.

 This really hit home with an online Trauma Releasing Exercise (TRE) training we recently hosted on Zoom.
 Not only was this group of strangers able to bond; we found that participating from our own homes provided another level of safety.
 It was one of the most powerful trainings we have ever had.